fusionpbx/fusionpbx-docs/source/getting_started/installation_recommended.rst

     ::

      The pgsql username is fusionpbx
-     The pgsql database name is freeswitch
+     The pgsql database name is fusionpbx
      Please provide a password for the fusionpbx user Password:IloveFusionpbx
      Let's repeat that